Rarity Exposed: The Surprising Truth About Mined Diamonds

 Conclusion

 The notion that mined diamonds are rare is a carefully constructed myth.
-In reality, the supply of diamonds is vast, and their value is largely driven marketing and artificial scarcity.
+In reality, the supply of diamonds is vast, and their value is largely driven by marketing and artificial scarcity.
 As consumer awareness grows and alternatives become more popular, the diamond industry is poised for significant change.